-The Project Design Document (version 2 of 26 December 2006) /1/ submitted by Mitsubishi Securities was assessed by DNV.
+The Project Design Document (version 2 of 26 December 2006) /1/ submitted by Mitsubishi was assessed by DNV.
 The documentation was formatted according to version 02 of the CDM-SSC-PDD and was based on the proposed baseline and monitoring methodology AMS-III.E.
-Finally, a version 3 dated 01 March 2007 was submitted by Mitsubishi Securities and subsequently assessed by DNV. /2/
+A revised version of the PDD dated 01 March 2007 /2/ was submitted by Mitsubishi Securities in order to properly address DNV's validation findings and assessed by DNV Finally, a version 3.1 dated 22 August 2007 was submitted by Mitsubishi Securities and subsequently assessed by DNV. /3/

-Additional documents such as the emission reductions calculations /3/, environmental licences /4/ and the letters sent to local stakeholders /5/ were assessed during the validation process.
+Additional documents such as the emission reductions calculations /4/, environmental licences /5/ and the letters sent to local stakeholders /6/ were assessed during the validation process.